-A bipartisan coalition of 100+ organizations and former Cabinet Members are calling on the President-Elect to sign the following Executive Order in his first 100 days of office.
+A bipartisan coalition of 100+ organizations and former Cabinet Members are calling on the President-Elect to sign the following draft Executive Order.

 ESTABLISHING A PRESIDENTIAL INITIATIVE TO PROMOTE DIVERSITY, EQUITY, AND INCLUSION IN THE FEDERAL WORKFORCE AND PRESIDENTIAL APPOINTMENTS PROCESS

 By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to promote the Federal workplace as a model of diversity, equity, and inclusion, it is hereby ordered:

 Section 1.
 Policy.
 The United States derives strength and prosperity from the diversity of its people, and the inclusion of its entire population, with equal opportunity for all, in its work to continually form a more perfect union.
 We not only advance the fundamental goals of our Nation by promoting diversity, equity, and inclusion, but we enhance the quality of our Federal Government’s representation of the people it serves.

 Therefore, a continued and enhanced commitment to diversity, equity, and inclusion is critical for the Federal Government as an employer.
 The Federal Government must, by law and in pursuit of our national ideals, “endeavor to achieve a work force from all segments of society” (5 U.S.C.
 2301(b)(1)).
 Employment policies that embrace diversity, equity, and inclusion are instrumental in attaining the goal of a just and effective Federal Government, and moreover, reflect the Federal Government’s responsibility, as the Nation’s largest employer, to lead by example.